Doctor of Philosophy in Criminal Justice

 Admissions Requirements

-• Master’s in criminal justice, criminology or related discipline
+• Master’s degree in Criminal Justice or a closely related discipline